 Getting Started:

-To easily debug, I began by trying to play wired audio through an FTDI USB to Serial converter.
-I wrote a Python program to transmit a given wave file.
+To easily debug, I began by trying to play wired audio through an FTDI USB to Serial converter using a Python program I wrote to transmit a given wave file.

 I began by playing a hard-coded 1 second 6 kHz 8-bit mono audio clip on repeat and verifying that the sound could be played and accurately resembled the audio file.
-This meant that I would have to transmit (8 bits)*(6000 points/second)*(1 channel) = 48,000 bits every second.
+This meant that I would have to transmit (8 bits+1 start bit + 1 stop bit)*(6000 points/second)*(1 channel) = 60,000 bits every second.

 To play longer than this, I needed to stream music data.
 Using the USB-Serial connector previously mentioned, I was able to feed the music data.
-At 57,600 baud, 1.2 seconds of music data was streaming every second.
-To ensure the correct music tempo was preserved, I used a linked list queue to store the incoming data and dequeued at the baud rate according to an internal clock.
+At 115,200 baud, 1.92 seconds of music data could stream every second.
+To ensure the correct music tempo was preserved, I used a linked list queue to store the incoming data and dequeued at the specified sampling rate of 6kHz from an internal clock.

 LED Visuals: